aflak-arshi/node-uber/README.md

 ### Setup

 - Run ``` ./setup-local.sh ```
-- This will seed the data in mysql and run the pm2 server.
+- This will seed the data in postgresSQL and run the node server through the nodemon.